$5,960 pp (USD)

 Chimpanzee Tracking in Kibale National Park

-After lunch, you will visit the community and take a walk in Bigodi Swamp – which is the home of the great blue Turaco bird.
-The swamp is home to around 200 bird species and 8 primate species.
-Later, return to your accommodation for dinner & overnight stay.
+Head back to the lodge for lunch and refreshments.
+In the afternoon, visit the local community and take a guided walk through Bigodi Swamp, home to around 200 bird species — including the spectacular great blue turaco — and 8 primate species.
+Later, return to your accommodation for dinner and an overnight stay.

 - Main Destination: